-Medicaid financed 64 percent of all nursing home care in the state during FY 1999.
-The total cost to Medicaid for providing this care was over \$560 million.
-Almost 96 percent of the nursing homes in the state accepted Medicaid recipients as patients in FY 1999.
-There were also 20 hospitals in the state during FY 1999 that had long term care beds, called swing beds, participating in Medicaid.
+The total cost to Medicaid for providing long term care in FY 2000 was over \$624 million.
+Almost 96 percent of the nursing homes in the state accepted Medicaid recipients as patients in FY 2000.
+There were also 20 hospitals in the state during FY 2000 that had long term care beds, called swing beds, participating in Medicaid.

 In the past all Medicaid patients residing in a nursing facility have had to apply their available income to the basic nursing facility per diem rate; however, effective April 1, 1994, Qualified Medicare Beneficiaries (QMBs) residing in a nursing facility no longer have to apply any of their income toward the cost of the Medicare coinsurance for nursing home care.
 The coinsurance is paid entirely by Medicaid for this group.
-Also, effective April 1, 1994, medically necessary overthe-counter (non-legend) drug products ordered by a physician are covered.
+Also, effective April 1, 1994, medically necessary over-the-counter (non-legend) drug products ordered by a physician are covered.